Do you apply to a ‘graduate scheme’ or a ‘graduate job’ if you want to work in civil engineering?

 Will Brexit affect my civil engineering job hunt?

-It’s too early to say with any certainty if and how Brexit will affect UK-based jobs in civil engineering.
-Recruiters are still hiring graduates in good numbers.
-It’s worth noting, though, that the number and type of projects in an employer's pipeline will determine how many jobs they offer in different specialisms; it might be that there will be more jobs in areas that the government have outlined as strategically important, such as rail projects or housing, than in other areas.
+Engineers, including civil and structural, are among the shortage occupations listed by the government, which suggests that graduate civil and structural engineers will still be sought after.
+It’s worth noting, though, that the number and type of projects in an employer's pipeline will determine how many jobs they offer in different specialisms; it might be that there will be more jobs in areas that the government have outlined as strategically important, such as rail projects and housing, than in other areas.

 What degree background do you need to be a graduate civil engineer or a structural engineer?